-Voorhees is a decidedly white-collar town, with fully 91.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Voorhees is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Voorhees who work in sales jobs (15.39%), office and administrative support (13.90%), and management occupations (10.82%).
+Voorhees is a decidedly white-collar town, with fully 91.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Voorhees is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Voorhees who work in management occupations (15.84%), healthcare (12.64%), and office and administrative support (11.37%).

 Also of interest is that Voorhees has more people living here who work in computers and math than 95% of the places in the US.